tools200ms/fileswipe/README.md

 **NOTE 3:**
 `fileswipe.sh` is launched (by `fileswipe-run`) with a privileges of a directory owner (directory holding files for wipe).
-Make sure proper 'read-write-search' permissions are set.
+Make sure proper 'read-write-search' permissions are set correctly.

 # Summary